 When a gun or section 1 ammunition is being used or the holder has the gun with them for some purpose connected with its use, transfer or sale, reasonable precautions must be taken for the safe custody of the gun(s) and section 1 ammunition.
 The condition does not apply to the ammunition for a shotgun.
 However, as a matter of common sense, you should take reasonable precautions for its safe custody.

 Your local police firearms licensing department can give you additional advice on the security arrangements required.

 The Firearms Rules do not prescribe how firearms must be kept securely, but the Home Office has issued guidance.
 Briefly this recommends that you store them in a locked gun cabinet or other similarly secure container.
 In some cases if you don’t have a gun cabinet, it may be acceptable to remove the firing mechanism from a firearm and store it in a secure container, for example, a safe.

 In these cases you should then lock away the rest of the firearm.
 We understand that safes and gun cabinets can be quite costly individually, and that is why we thought it would be great for you to know that an adequate and legal way of storing your firearm is in a securely built gunroom or cellar with a steel door that locks.
-Our heavy duty doors, ultra duty doors and stainless steel door range can be used as gun room security doors and will adhere to all legal requirements.

 What security level do you need?